Hardin County Conservation’s Chris Barber Joins Prairie Rivers Board

 From the late 1920s through the early 50s, the Martin household gained a reputation as caring, generous, and supportive of those seeking to better themselves through higher education.
 Finally, it became apparent to the Martins that they could no longer house all the students of color in need.
 According to family tradition, Archie used his enthusiasm as a proponent of equal treatment of Black students to discuss the issue with then Iowa State College President (1912-1926) Raymond A. Pearson which eventually resulted in the ability for students of color to reside in campus housing.

 For over a century, the Martin-Shipp families have retained ownership of the home.
-It still stands along the Lincoln Highway National Heritage Byway in Iowa.
+It still stands along the Lincoln Highway Heritage Byway in Iowa.
 Archie and three of his sons built the six-bedroom, two-bath Craftsman-style bungalow at 218 Lincoln Way sometime around 1919.
 The home was granted historical landmark status by the City of Ames in 2008.
 A letter of preliminary eligibility for listing on the National Register of Historic Places was obtained from the State Historic Preservation Office in 2021.

 According to former Ames councilperson and Ames Historic Museum Martin House Chair Sharon Wirth, the Martins’ history is important to the Ames community and Iowa State.